jasonyu1996/capstone-model/README.md

 The code as well as other configurations should be supplied in the standard input.
-You may check the files in the `tests` folder for examples, and pipe them through the standard input:
+You may check the files in the `tests` folder for examples, and pipe them through the standard input (they are out-of-date and do not work any more):

     `runghc Emulator.hs < file-to-run`